dchambers/composerjs/README.md

 ### Recursive Circular Dependency Detection

-Although optional nodes don't exist by default when the model is sealed, for the purposes of _circular-dependency_ detection we assume that they will exist.
+Although disabled nodes don't exist by default when the model is sealed, for the purposes of _circular-dependency_ detection we assume that they will exist.
 However, for nodes defined using `defineAs()` it's non-trivial to do, as there may be complex forms of mutual recursion and type specialization.

 Therefore, models using `defineAs()` may throw a `CircularDependencyError` while invoking `create()`, as the handler evaluation order is re-calculated.